Should I form an LLC for a blog? As a blogger, you are probably wondering whether you need an LLC for your blogging business.

 Beyond explaining who will manage your LLC, your LLC Operating Agreement will also detail some other aspects of your LLC’s operation.

-If you have a multi-member LLC, meaning someone other than yourself will be part of your LLC, you’ll definitely want to make sure that your LLC Operating Agreement covers certain things, like how you’ll handle a situation where one or more owners wants to exit the LLC.
+If you have a multi-member LLC, meaning someone other than yourself will be part of your LLC, you’ll definitely want to make sure that your LLC Operating Agreement covers certain things, like how you’ll handle a situation where one or more owners want to exit the LLC.

 LLC vs. Sole Proprietorship